Pyragraph’s Mission and Core Values

-Pyragraph also offers resources such as downloadable contract templates and e-guides to help creatives pursue projects and self-employment.
+Pyragraph also offers resources such as downloadable contract templates and e-guides to help indies pursue projects and self-employment.
 Some are free and some are available for purchase; you’ll find all of them on our Resources page.

-Pyragraph’s extensive content is all aimed at helping readers keep their creative fires burning and chart a course to success on their own terms.
+Pyragraph’s content is all aimed at helping readers keep their fires burning and navigate their own unique independent path.

 Who We Are